Gareth-03/test1/README.md

    - Receive real-time alerts for new releases and other important updates.

 7. **Multi-language Support**:
-   - Switch between multiple languages, including at least two South African languages.
+   - Switch between multiple languages, including English and Afrikaans.

 ---